 This might sound a little obvious, but it pays to get into shape before you do your hike.
 “I did my rim-to-rim hike while I was 30 pounds heavier than I am now,” said Melissa.
 “I would recommend a healthy weight loss program to anyone who is overweight.
 I think the ascent would have been exponentially easier if I weighed what I weigh now.”

-To get started on a healthy weight loss program, you need to consider your diet.
-You can start by eating two large meals or three smaller meals a day that contain three macronutrients (protein, fat, and carbs), in addition to eating a raw food like fruit, vegetables, or raw almonds.
-You should stick to this diet – and nothing else – unless you have a medical condition that requires you to eat differently.
+Evaluate your diet and initiate a healthy weight loss program.
+Start by eating two large meals or three smaller meals a day that contain three macronutrients (protein, fat, and carbs).
+Additionally eat raw food choices like fruit, vegetables, or raw almonds.
+Stick to this diet – and nothing else – unless you have a medical condition that requires special food choices.

 Melissa’s fitness training allowed her to successfully complete the rim-to-rim hike.

-The next step is easier said than done but is arguable the most important aspect of your healthy weight loss program: you need to identify the times and activities during the day when you tend to overeat or eat the wrong things.
+The next step is easier said than done but is arguably the most important aspect of your healthy weight loss program: Identify times and activities during the day when you tend to overeat or eat the wrong things.
 Then replace those times and activities with something fun or productive that can serve as a distraction.
-If you don’t change your eating behavior leading up to your hike, you’ll need to exercise a greater amount of will power to get ready that might prove to be too difficult to muster day after day.
+Author, James Clear wrote a book titled Atomic Habits.
+This empowering read provides powerful strategies to replace bad eating habits with good eating habits.

-Fitness training programs for a rim-to-rim hike will not only get you into shape and give you an easier time completing your trek, but also teach you skills that will come in handy.
+Fitness training programs for a rim-to-rim hike will not only get you into shape and give you an easier time completing your trek, but also teach you skills that will help you in your day to day life.

 “All of the hiking training was key,” continued Melissa, who went on to say that just getting used to walking for hours in a row was very beneficial for her hike.
-Part of her get-fit program also included stair walking and taking two stairs at a time, which she noted to be the most valuable aspect of her training.
+Part of her get-fit program also included stair walking.
+She noted that climbing two stairs at a time to be the most valuable aspect of her training.

 Shirley also completed our fitness training program for the Grand Canyon and found much success during her hike.
 She was able to carry a 30 pound backpack throughout the trip, which she noted would otherwise have been difficult for her because of her small frame.
 However, she credits her ability to closely follow her fitness training as the reason she was able to complete the hike.
 “Don’t expect the same results,” she said, “if you do not get yourself into rim-to-rim shape.”

-It’s critical to train with the same amount of weight in your pack that you’ll have on your trip, but keep in mind that you will have to work up to the full weight.
-Your training regimen should start on your weekend hikes with about 1/3 of the pack weight, followed by 3 weeks of carrying the full pack weight, then tapering down in the volume and intensity of your workout for the last week before your departure.
+It’s critical to train with the same amount of weight in your pack that you’ll carry on your trip (training with pack weight slightly heavier than required for your trip is optimal), but keep in mind that you will have to work up to the full weight.
+Your training regimen should start on your weekend hikes with about 1/3 of total pack weight.
+The final phase of your program should include at least 3 weeks of carrying the full pack weight.
+The final week – before you depart – requires tapering down in the volume and intensity of your workouts.

 Identify Your Biggest Rim-to-Rim Hiking Concern – Then Train for It